dozoisch/react-redux-provide/README.md

 The default export which accepts a React class and returns the class wrapped with a higher-order component designed to share and manage application state via `context`.
 Only use this if you aren't using the `install` module.

+### reloadFunctions (Object oldFunctions, Object newFunctions)

+Useful for hot reloading stateless function components.
+The state of your app and your stores will remain intact!

+  See [`bloggur/src/renderApp.js`](https://github.com/loggur/bloggur/blob/master/src/renderApp.js) for an example of how to hot reload providers using `webpack`'s hot module replacement.

 ### reloadProviders (Object providers, Optional Object providerInstances)

 Useful for hot reloading of providers.
 The state of your app and your stores will remain intact!